Immigration Papers: Your Proof of Immigration Status

 Immigration Papers for Health Insurance

 Like natural-born U.S. citizens, foreign-born U.S. citizens are also generally eligible for health insurance through the Affordable Care Act (ACA) – also known as Obamacare.
-However, permanent residents and many other lawfully present immigrants are eligible.
-To qualify, applicants will be required to provide immigration papers that prove their status.
+Additionally, permanent residents and many other lawfully present immigrants are eligible.
+To qualify, applicants will be required to submit immigration papers that prove their status such as:

 • Permanent Resident Card